 The land that would become home to Clemson University started with John C. Calhoun and his wife, Floride, who owned the land.
-Floride’s family had come into much Upcountry land in 1802.
-Fort Hill, then known as Clergy Hall, was built in 1803 as the manse for Old Stone Church just a few miles away.
+By 1802, Floride Calhoun’s family has purchased a sizable amount of land in the Upcountry.
+Fort Hill, then known as Clergy Hall, was built in 1803 as the manse or parsonage for Old Stone Church just a few miles away.
 When Fort Hill came up for sale, Floride’s mother purchased the property.

 She and husband, John C., were living in Fort Hill when Floride inherited the title upon her mother’s death in 1836.
 When John C. died in 1850, Floride became the sole owner of the Fort Hill home and 1,341 acres of land.
 When she died in 1866, portions of the property then went to their daughter and sole surviving child, Anna Maria Calhoun, who had married Thomas Green Clemson.
 The Clemsons’ daughter, Floride Elizabeth, also inherited a portion.